ignaciocaff/challenge/README.md

 # Bonus

-You can try the application running at the following link - https://jigcaffaratti.dev (There is some problem with wss so u can't test it here for now)
+You can try the application running at the following link - https://jigcaffaratti.dev

 It was deployed on an AWS EC2 instance.
 Be patieent it's free tier